eosinabox/website/source/_posts/WebAuthn-Blockchain.md

 So I can do anything on my account as usual or if I'm in a coma, my father mother and brother can get access to my money.
 But that is not very reliable, what happens if one of them loses their keys?
 I need to add more people to allow for some flexibility.
 Maybe add:

     +1 mytrustedlawyer@active
     +1 mybestfriendforever@active

 But too many people is also not so good, what if some of them collude to steal my money?
 I can set up a combination of permissions that will use time delay with the other people so I will have time to cancel and change the keys before it is irreversible.
-How about:
+How about adjusting the minimum threshold to 5:

     +1 mydad@active
     +1 mymom@active
     +1 mybrother@active
     +1 mytrustedlawyer@active
     +1 wait 7 days
     +5 myPublicKey

 There are better combinations, I will write about it later.